Get Paid to Read Books: 7 Ways to Make Money Reading

-If you feel that designing book covers might be something for you, why not start right now?
+If you feel that designing book covers might be something for you, why not start now?
 You’ll get confidence with time, and your designs will improve.
 It’s risk-free: there’s no charge for uploading your work on the sites.

 After its author finishes a book, it needs someone with a fresh eye who will read it and see whether there are any errors, repetitions, omissions, or inconsistencies.
 In general, someone who will improve the overall readability and accuracy of the copy.

 Copyediting jobs get outsourced by big and small publishers, magazines, websites, or indie authors.
 To increase your chances of getting hired, consider obtaining a Copyediting Certificate.
 This article discusses whether or not it’s worth having.

-Being good at both writing and editing makes you an excellent potential author of books.
+Being good at writing and editing makes you an excellent potential author of books.
 There’s probably a seed of a new book in you.
 If you want to cherish it and let it grow, read the guide to writing your book and earning money.

 5. Get Free Books For Review

 Even if you don’t find a job as a book reviewer, you can still get some free books for review.
 It’s a good starting point.
 Many job offers for reviewers require some experience.
 So why not start with writing reviews in exchange for a free book?
 Here are some of the options:

 Do you enjoy Christian fiction and non-fiction books?
 Do you have an active book blog or a Youtube review channel that you can use to help authors promote books?
 If so, you are a good match for Baker Publishing reviewer.